wjm-wjm/OTLA-ReID/README.md

 **[2022-7-21]** Update some critical informtion of REAMDE.md.

-**[2022-9-22]** Update the code of SpCL-master, which can be used to generator pseudo labels for visible modality for unsupervised setting.
+**[2022-9-22]** Update the code of SpCL-master, which can be used to generator pseudo labels of visible modality for unsupervised setting.

 ## Requirements
 + python 3.7.11